AndreyAD1/process_bathymetry_data/README.md

 ## How to Install
 Python v3.5 should be already installed.
-Moreover, you should use `pip` to install third-party Python modules which this script uses (dependencies).
+Moreover, you should use `pip` to install third-party Python modules (dependencies) which this script uses.
 The console command to install dependencies:
 ```bash
 pip install -r requirements.txt # alternatively try pip3